ricokahler/flair/README.md

 }));
 ```

-And inside your component, you can access the theme via `useTheme()`
+And inside your component.
+You can access the theme via `useTheme()`

 ```tsx
 function Component(props: Props) {